ff6347/open-close-mask/README.md

 This is a AE script to open and close several masks at once.
 If you want more control over mask check out [Shapes and Masks](http://aescripts.com/shapes-and-masks/) by [Michel Pensas](http://aescripts.com/authors/m-p/michel-pensas/)

+## Usage
+- Select one or several masks on one or several layers
+- decide if the masks should be closed or open with the checkbox
+- hit the button

 ### Hint
 Hold the alt key while clicking and the script will ignore the settings and always close the mask.